amanoshouko/three_chess/README.md

-# C-learning
+# C-test
-my learning of C
+my test of C